irisiflimsi/harn-geomap/README.md

 ```
 http://localhost:8080/geoserver/www/kelestia/maps.html
 ```
-and the kethiran base map will appear.
+and the Kethiran base map will appear.

 ## Preparation